Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Fresh green mandarin full of the terpene Terpinenene

-• In aromatherapy oils you’ll find it in Green Mandarin, Tea Tree, Cumin, Petitgrain, and Lemon.
+• In aromatherapy, Terpinene turns up in bright, herbal and slightly spicy oils such as Green Mandarin, Tea Tree, Cumin, Petitgrain and Lemon.

-• In marijuana, you’ll find it in Blue Dream, Lemon OG Kush, Orange Cookies, Ultra-Sour, and Sentinel.
+• In cannabis, Terpinene often shows up in lively, citrus-leaning cultivars such as Blue Dream, Lemon OG Kush, Orange Cookies, Ultra-Sour and Sentinel.

 Pinene